QuickConnect/QCNode/README.md

 * z : we fixed something

 ## Contribute
 Because QC has a history older than Node.js, it has some things in it that are leftovers from other incarnations. 'handleRequest' is the oldest part; it comes from living on a server that handles client requests.
 It has been pointed out that a 'request', a 'command', and a 'stack' are all related, but come from different points in the history.
-We want to increase the 'y' part of the version by building better ways for peopel to use QC in their codeflow and workflow.
+We want to increase the 'y' part of the version by building better ways for people to use QC in their codeflow and workflow.

 Fork the repo, submit a pull request, and tell us your rational for the change; we would love to hear all ideas.